MridulPathania01/Calculator-with-GUI/README.md

 # Calculator-with-GUI
-For making it will use Python
+For making it, we will use Python